stitchdata/java-stitch-client/README.md

 message, ResponseHandler responseHandler)` is a non-blocking version.
 If the message can be queued, `offer` will queue it and return true immediately.
-If not, it will return false. `offer(Map message, ResponseHandler responseHandler, long timeout, TimeUnit unit)` will block for up to the specified time limit attempting to queue the record.
+If not, it will return false. `offer(Map message, ResponseHandler responseHandler, long timeout)` will block for up to the specified number of milliseconds attempting to queue the record.

 #### Creating a Response Handler